Terms and conditions

 17.2 The records in the possession of the Authority are derived from a number of sources and, as such, are of various ages, scales and condition.
 As a consequence information sourced from such records is of variable reliability.
 Additionally, in any particular area there may be information held by others as to historical coal (and other) mining which is not in the possession of the Authority.
 In the circumstances, the Authority is unable to give any warranty and makes no representation that the information comprised in the records in its possession is complete, accurate, exhaustive or reliable.

 17.3 Plans of abandoned coal mines, the coal holdings register and licence register can be viewed at the Authority’s Mining Records Office, by prior appointment.
-Separate terms and conditions and charges apply.
-These are available on https://www.gov.uk/government/organisations/the-coal-authority/about-our-services or by telephoning 0345 762 6848.
+View the separate terms and conditions and charges that apply or find out more by telephoning 0345 762 6848.

 17.4 Some records are derived from licensed operators whose plans for current and future coal mining may change at any time.
 They are required, by section 58 of the Coal Industry Act 1994, to exercise all due diligence to secure the provision of full and accurate information to the Authority in accordance with the provisions of the licences which they hold.